thecreativeone91/c4-pyatv-remote/readme.md

 # Apple TV IP Remote Control (pyatv)

 ## Updates
+Main Repo now has changes need.
+Do not use.
+See [13mralex/c4-pyatv-remote](https://github.com/13mralex/c4-pyatv-remote)

 Latest Control4 Driver Menu button is mapped to Apple TV Home button, and supports home via single press or home hold (Dashboard) by holding.
 This is the only change over @c4-pyatv-remote [13mralex/c4-pyatv-remote](https://github.com/13mralex/c4-pyatv-remote)